Lockup (TV series)

 Lockup is a prison documentary series, produced by 44 Blue Productions, which airs on MSNBC.
-The franchise also includes Lockup: Raw, Lockup: World Tour, Lockup: Extended Stay, Lockup: Disturbing the Peace, Lockup: Special Investigation, and Life After Lockup.
+Titles within the franchise include Lockup: Raw, Lockup: World Tour, Lockup: Extended Stay, Lockup: Disturbing the Peace, Lockup: Special Investigation, and Life After Lockup.

 Overview

-Lockup and the other series in the franchise explore jail and prison facilities throughout the United States, profiling notable inmates, incidents, and prison operations.
+The various Lockup series explore jail and prison facilities throughout the United States, profiling notable inmates, incidents, and prison operations.
 A typical episode usually follows one or two inmates as they attend disciplinary hearings, receive visits from family, and interact with other inmates.
 In some episodes, inmates are provided with personal video cameras ("inmate cams") to use in their cells for recording their thoughts.

 Titles within the franchise deal in specific areas as follows: